petk/php-build-system/docs/evolution.md

 Summer of Code in 2008 ([wiki](https://wiki.php.net/internals/cmake),
 [php-cmake](https://github.com/gloob/php-cmake)).

+## PHP 5.4 (2012)

+Autoconf minimum required version was increased to `2.59`.

-## 2015
+## PHP 7.2 (2015)

-The `configure.in` renamed to `configure.ac` according to Autoconf evolution.
+The `configure.in` was renamed to `configure.ac` according to Autoconf evolution.
+Autoconf minimum required version was increased to `2.64`.

-## 2018
+## PHP 7.3 (2018)

-Support for Freedesktop's `pkg-config` tool added in the PHP repository.
+Autoconf minimum required version was increased to `2.68`.

-## 2019
+## PHP 7.4 (2019)

-Build system gets cleaned up and adjusted for Autoconf versions available at the time, including removal of `aclocal.m4` in favor of the php related M4 macros in `php.m4`.
+In 2018, support for Freedesktop's `pkg-config` M4 macros was added in the PHP repository to simplify finding system dependencies.
+In 2019, build system was heavily cleaned up and adjusted for Autoconf versions available at the time, including the removal of `aclocal.m4` in favor of the php related M4 macros in `php.m4`.

 ## 2021